debevv/nanoMODBUS/README.md

-# MODBUSino - A compact MODBUS RTU/TCP C library for microcontrollers
+# nanoMODBUS - A compact MODBUS RTU/TCP C library for microcontrollers

-MODBUSino is a small C library that implements the Modbus protocol.
+nanoMODBUS is a small C library that implements the Modbus protocol.
 It is especially useful in resource-constrained system like microcontrollers.
 Its main features are: